Why Your Homeowners Insurance Won't Cover Airbnb

 Does my homeowners insurance automatically cover Airbnb guests?

 No. Standard homeowners insurance is designed for owner-occupied residences and typically excludes business-related activity, which includes short-term rental hosting.
 Most policies contain explicit exclusions for liability and property damage that occur during commercial or rental use.
-If you host guests without disclosing this to your insurer, you risk having any claim denied — even claims unrelated to your rental activity.
+If you host guests without disclosing this to your insurer, you risk having any claim denied, even claims unrelated to your rental activity.

-Is Airbnb's AirCover enough protection for hosts?
+Is Airbnb's AirCover enough protection for hosts in 2026?

 What is the best insurance for Airbnb hosts in 2026?